eaciit/knot/README.md

 }
 ```

-now we create knot application that will be read by above daemon
+now we need to create knot application that will be read by above daemon
 ```
 package hello